Applied Biomedical Health Bsc (Hons) (with Foundation Year)UCAS Code: C681|Duration: 4 years|Full Time|Hope Park|UCAS Campus Code: L46

 Assessment at first year will include portfolios of various assessments, practical lab write-ups and lab diaries, MCTs, group projects, knowledge tests and case-study reports.

 A significant amount of time will be spent each week throughout first year building a strong foundation of laboratory and practical skills using a range of scientific equipment.

 Your first year also denotes the beginning phase of your journey in developing essential transferable skills for success in your degree and future careers.

 By the end of the first year, you will also have gained skills in researching information, academic writing, problem solving referencing, numeracy and data analysis.

-Your second year is similar in structure to first year and you will again take 2, year-long, 60 credit courses: Explorations in Applied Biomedical Health and Explorations in Human Biology.
+Your second year is a slightly different structure to first year but you will again take 2, year-long, 60 credit courses: Explorations in Applied Biomedical Health and Explorations in Human Biology.

 Explorations in Applied Biomedical Health

 Explorations in Applied Biomedical Health will provide you with an advanced understanding of the underlying principles of human health and disease from a cellular perspective.
 Taking a more applied approach, the response of the human body to external factors such as exercise and nutrition will also be studied with a view to discerning how health may be improved through lifestyle modification.
 Medical microbiology will introduce how various pathogens and their actions affect health and disease.
 Explorations in Biomedical Health will also incorporate research methods and data handling in addition to advanced practical techniques in Applied Biomedical Health.
 The latter two will further enhance the development of practical laboratory skills, critical thinking, problem solving and data handling skills with a view to refining employability and professional attributes.

 - Research Methods and Data Handling in Biomedical Science